-Elected as the Member of Parliament for Scarborough Centre in 2015 and re-elected in 2019, Salma Zahid is a committed champion for gender equality and a strong voice for the diverse families of Scarborough.
+Elected as the Member of Parliament for Scarborough Centre in 2015 and re-elected in 2019 and 2021, Salma Zahid is a committed champion for gender equality and a strong voice for the diverse families of Scarborough.

-Salma is chair of the Standing Committee on Citizenship and Immigration, and a member of the Standing Committee on the Status of Women.
+Salma is chair of the Standing Committee on Citizenship and Immigration, and was a member of the Special Committee on Afghanistan.
 In her work on committee, she has worked to ensure the voices of racialized Canadians and visible minority women are heard and has advocated for improved customer service within the immigration system and for increased family reunification.

-As an MP, Salma has worked to raise awareness of the oppression of the Rohingya Muslim minority in Myanmar and other oppressed persons around the world, and pressed the government to take a leadership role in providing humanitarian assistance.
+As an MP, Salma has worked to raise awareness of the oppression of the Rohingya Muslim minority in Myanmar and other oppressed persons around the world, including as chair of the Canada-Palestine Parliamentary Friendship Group.
 Her private members motion M-155, designating June as Filipino Heritage Month across Canada, was unanimously passed by the House of Commons.